LIMITED TIME OFFER: 25% off your first month — use code

 Connecting Your Plugin to the Database

-Now that you've created your database, you need to configure your plugin to use it:
+Now that you have created your database, you need to configure your plugin to use it.

 Step 1: Access Plugin Configuration

-1. Navigate to your plugin's configuration file using FTP or the file manager in your game panel
+1. Navigate to your plugin's configuration folder using the Files tab in your game panel.

-2. Open the configuration file (usually config.yml) with a text editor
+2. Open the configuration file (usually named config.yml) with the text editor.

 Step 2: Enter Database Details